hzeller/beagleg/README.md

 Note, there can only be one open TCP connection at any given time.

-## Axis mapping
+### Axis to Motor mapping

 Each board has a number of connectors for motors and switches to which you connect your physical motors to.
-To intuitively map these connector positions to logical axes names, the `machine-control` binary is configured with a string that associates the motor position (=string position) with the actual axis (name of axis).
+To intuitively map these connector positions to logical axes names, the `machine-control` binary can be configured with command line flags with a string that associates the motor position (=string position) with the actual axis (name of axis).

 In the following example configuration of a [Bumps cape][bumps] with 5 connectors, the X axis on the very left